fampat/fampat-civ6-mod-fortifai/README.md

 [b]Features[/b]
 The intention of this mod is to reduce the snowballing on the domination-victory and give a reasonable incentive to try other victories because domination, with this mod, can quiet be stressful XD

-This mod does not change any *strategic* AI behaviour, which means it should work great with AI-behaviour mods.
+This mod does not change any *strategic* AI behavior, which means it should work great with AI-behavior mods.
-The playstyle with this mod gets alot more "asymetrical" against the AI, since it is difficulty independent, which results in a more challanging game even on lower difficulties if a true domination-victory is a thing for you ;)
+The playstyle with this mod gets a lot more "asymmetrical" against the AI, since it is game-difficulty independent, which results in a more challenging game even on lower difficulties if a true domination-victory is a thing for you ;)

 To summarize it somewhat:
 - AI gets free defense buildings depending on eras and population
 - AI gets a fortify-against-humanity-trait which helps cities in healing defenses and garrison (lay siege to reduce!)
-- AI gets occasionaly free promotions/units depending on relative strength and if on offense or defense
+- AI gets occasionally free promotions/units depending on relative strength and if on offense or defense
 - AI gets eco-boost depending on relative strength and if on offense or defense and if losing units
 - AI gets units heal buffs if human attacks with ranged attacks, can be countered by using melee units adjacent
 - AI gets a damage boost against human city defenses, dangerous if the gets to siege a human players city